senlin/so-mobile-map-widget/README.md

  4. Zoom level.
 From 0 (world view) to 21+ (street view); from 15 and up seems to be good for locations in larger cities, but best to check and play around with it a bit.

  5. Width in pixels.
-The image width will be automatically scaled to optimise for mobile screens.
+The image width will be automatically scaled to optimize for mobile screens.

  6. Height in pixels.